-As you wait for the snow to melt along hiking trails in the mountains, there are a number of great places to enjoy a scenic walk.
+As you wait for the snow to melt along hiking trails in the mountains, there are many great places to enjoy a scenic walk.
 Head out along the Elk Refuge Road, hike up Cache Creek, or follow the pathway along the Snake River from the Wilson Bridge.

 2. Road Biking in the National Parks

-Before the Grand Teton and Yellowstone park roads open to vechiles in the summer, they open to cyclists only for one month in the spring, typically for the month of April.
+Before the Grand Teton and Yellowstone Park roads open to vehicles in the summer, they open to cyclists only for one month in the spring, typically for April.
 Enjoy biking along beautiful park roads before any cars have the chance.
 If there is still enough snow on the ground, try renting a snow bike instead!